 Calculator Bacalaureat

 Calculate your French Baccalauréat final grade and Mention level instantly.
-Enter your written exam, oral exam and continuous assessment scores on the 0–20 scale to see your overall grade, pass/fail verdict and the minimum needed for any honors tier a premium free tool by The Online Tools.
+Enter your written exam, oral exam and continuous assessment scores on the 0–20 scale to see your overall grade, pass/fail verdict, and the minimum needed for any honors tier.

 Tip: Leave one field empty to see the minimum score you need on that section to pass or reach a target Mention.